 If you or a loved one has been injured, our sexual assault lawyers can help you.
-Contact us for a free case consultation and to find out how we can help you get the justice you deserve.
+Contact us for a free case consultation to find out how we can help you get the justice you deserve.

+Sexual violence is disturbingly common on college and university campuses.
 In fact, one in five women report being sexually assaulted during college, and more than 11% of all students experience rape or sexual assault through physical force, violence, or incapacitation at some point.
 In the great majority of sexual assault cases, the victim knows the assailant, making it more personal than other crimes.
 And often, sexual assault victims cannot consent to sex because they are drugged, passed out, drunk, or incapacitated.

 Many victims of sexual assault on campuses never come forward.

 Some are unsure whether their incident constitutes “sexual assault.”
 Some fear reprisal, worry that no one will believe them, or think that they will be publicly shamed or receive negative attention if they report their assault.
 Especially when it comes to sexual assault and rape on college campuses, victims often think that they are wholly or partly to blame because they knew their attacker or because they were under the influence.